katzenpost/hpqc/README.md

 }
 ```

+A list of implemented KEMs can be found towards the end of this document.

-## Using existing Signature Schemes schemes
+## Using existing signature schemes' Schemes

 Signature schemes API docs: https://pkg.go.dev/github.com/katzenpost/hpqc/sign/schemes